 Widgets

-Widget annotations are used for visual representation of some FormField value on a PDF page.
-There are different widget annotations depending on the type of content that they should visualize.
-All Widget annotations are created from the FormField class inheritor Widgets property through the AddWidget() method in the corresponding Widgets collection.
+Widget annotations visually represent a FormField value on a PDF page.
+Different widget annotations exist depending on the type of content they visualize.
+All widget annotations are created from the FormField class inheritor Widgets property through the AddWidget() method in the corresponding Widgets collection.

 Defining Widget Content

-All widgets have two type of content properties:
+All widgets have two types of content properties:

 -

-- The first exceptional case is when the widget is visualizing some variable content which is dynamically modified by the user interaction.
+- The first exceptional case is when the widget visualizes variable content that the user interaction dynamically modifies.

 -

-Dynamic appearance properties: These properties are used to dynamically construct the widget appearance depending on the field value.
-They are separated in two classes:
+Dynamic appearance properties: These properties dynamically construct the widget appearance depending on the field value.
+They are separated into two classes:

-For more information on these classes, check the Dynamic Appearance Properties topic.
+For more information on these classes, see the Dynamic Appearance Properties topic.

 Widget Class

-The Widget class is inheritor of Annotation and is the base class for all widgets.
-It provides common properties for all widgets and has WidgetContentType property, which helps you to recognize the concrete widget type and cast the base class instance to get the concrete widget inheritor.
+The Widget class inherits Annotation and is the base class for all widgets.
+It provides common properties for all widgets and has a WidgetContentType property, which helps you recognize the concrete widget type and cast the base class instance to get the concrete widget inheritor.

-All widgets are created using the Widgets collection of the FormField class inheritors.
-Using the AddWidget() and Remove() methods, you can respectively add or remove a widget from the collection.
-As the widget collection implements the IEnumerable interface, you can iterate all the available in the FormField instance widgets.
+All widgets are created through the Widgets collection of the FormField class inheritors.
+Use the AddWidget() and Remove() methods to add or remove a widget from the collection.
+The widget collection implements the IEnumerable interface, so you can iterate all the widgets available in the FormField instance.

 Example 1: Creating a widget